xonsh/xonsh/news/mini_refactor.rst

 **Changed:**

-* CommandPipeline repr will not show descriptors by default.
+* The CommandPipeline repr will not show descriptors by default.
 Use XONSH_DEBUG mode to see them.

 **Deprecated:**